aslamdoctor/rearrange-woocommerce-products/readme.txt

 == Description ==

 Rearrange Woocommerce Products is a plugin that allows you to rearrange/reorder the default sort order of the products on Woocommerce Shop Page.
+It also allows to rearrange products based on specific category.

 This is very easy to use plugin with "drag & drop" functionality to rearrange the products.

+MAJOR UPDATES:
+* Ability to sort products by any product category
+* Ability to select multiple products by single click and sort them at once

 To use this plugin, please make sure that Woocommerce is installed and Activated.

 == Important Notes ==

 1. If you are using any page builder plugin to display Products, this plugin may not work.
+Advice to consult page builder plugin developers for same.
-2. Products rearranging can not be undone after deactivating or deleting the plugin.
+2. Products rearranging CAN NOT be undone after deactivating or deleting the plugin if you are doing sorting on all products.
-3. If the product is assigned to multiple categories, then it will use the sort order from last assigned category.
+3. Products rearranging WILL BE undone after deactivating or deleting the plugin if you are doing sorting on products by categories.

 == Installation ==